folk-lab/RTA-Temperature-Controller/README.md

 # RTA-Temperature-Controller

 Technical specifics, code, schematics and operating instructions for the RTA temperature controller.
-Currently setup to be used with a Osram FNT 64656 HLX 275W 24V tungsten halogen lamp.
+Currently, setup to be used with a Osram FNT 64656 HLX 275W 24V tungsten halogen lamp.

 ## Components